 To begin with, if you bring valuables here, don't walk into the first door you see that advertises “Best prices on diamonds!”

 “It’s always a good idea to know who you are about to do business with,” Kandinov says.
 “A customer should check out the buyer’s website, reviews, accreditations, and affiliations.”
+Also learn how a jewelry buyer evaluates a price for your jewelry.

 Among the most important things to verify before you approach a dealer: how long they’ve been in business and what their customers say about them.
 The web should supply the first answers, but it's always a good idea to ask around.
 Find out where friends and acquaintances have bought and sold and what kind of experience they had.